 While serving as deputy chairman of the Revolutionary Command Council, Saddam also introduces a mandatory literacy project for all Iraqi citizens.
 Failure to attend is punishable by three years in jail.
 Hundreds of thousands of Iraqis learn to read, an achievement that earns Saddam an award from the United Nations Educational, Scientific and Cultural Organisation (UNESCO).

 1977 - Saddam is elected assistant secretary-general of the Baath Party National Command.
-With Bakr said to be ill, Saddam is now head of government in all but name.
+With President al-Bakr said to be ill, Saddam is now head of government in all but name.

-On 11 July the Revolutionary Command Council transfers Iraq's presidential powers from Bakr to Saddam.
-When Bakr officially resigns on 16 July, Saddam initiates steps to secure the presidency without having to face a vote within the party.
-Bakr is placed under house arrest.
-When he dies in 1982 he is still in custody.
+1979 - On 11 July the Revolutionary Command Council transfers Iraq's presidential powers from al-Bakr to Saddam.
+After al-Bakr officially resigns on 16 July, Saddam initiates steps to secure the presidency without having to face a vote within the party.
+Al-Bakr is placed under house arrest.
+When he dies in 1982, he is still in custody.

 On 22 July Saddam summons all the members of the Revolutionary Command Council and hundreds of other Baath Party leaders to a conference hall in Baghdad and announces that a coup plot had been uncovered involving members of the audience.
 Sixty-six "traitors" are identified on the spot, arrested and removed.